JM0rg/HackTracker/architecture-docs/ARCHITECTURE.md

 4. **Proper error handling** - Distinguish between retries and real errors
 5. **API Gateway v2.0** - All API Lambdas use payload format 2.0
 6. **Use authorize()** - v2 Policy Engine for all authorization checks
+7. **Global DynamoDB client** - Instantiate client and table in global scope for warm-start reuse
+8. **Performance optimization** - Reuse connections across Lambda invocations

 ### Flutter Best Practices

 1. **Use ConsumerWidget** - All screens that need Riverpod access
 2. **Use ConsumerStatefulWidget** - For screens with local state + Riverpod
-3. **AsyncNotifier for API data** - Built-in caching and state management
+3. **AsyncNotifier for API data** - Built-in caching and state management (Riverpod v3)
 4. **Watch providers in build** - Use `ref.watch()` to listen for changes
 5. **Read providers for actions** - Use `ref.read()` in callbacks/methods
 6. **Use optimistic mutations** - All CRUD operations use `notifier.mutate()` pattern